Threat-Risk Assessment Protocol

 A threatening situation is defined as an indication of impending harm or violent acts against someone or something.
 Threats may be implied, verbal, written, drawn, posted on the internet, sent electronically or by information technology of any type, made by gesture or reasonably inferred from the surrounding circumstances of events.
 Threats may be direct, indirect, conditional or veiled.

-The protocol will be initiated when behaviours include, but are not limited to:
+The protocol will be initiated when behaviours include:

-All threatening behaviours by a student shall be reported to the principal who will activate the Threat-Risk Assessment protocol.
+Threatening behaviours by a student shall be reported to the school administrator who will activate the Threat Assessment protocol.

-Each school will have staff trained in the Threat-Risk Assessment protocol.
-A multi-disciplinary Threat-Risk Assessment team will assess the situation and support the development of an intervention plan.
-The team includes a School Administrator, a School Social Worker and/or a Psychological Services staff member, a York Regional Police officer, and appropriate members of the student’s circle of care.
+Each school will have staff trained in the Threat Assessment protocol.
+A multi-disciplinary Threat Assessment team will assess the situation and support the development of an intervention plan.
+The team includes a School Administrator, a School Social Worker and/or a Psychological Services staff, a York Regional Police officer, and appropriate members of the student’s circle of care.

 Consent is not required to respond to an emergency situation.
 When there is a risk that someone may be harmed, it is important that the incident be addressed as quickly and effectively as possible.